jafischer/eec2/README.md

 eec2 create [options omitted for brevity] loadtest-{1..16}
 eec2 scp somefile anotherfile *.sh *.yml loadtest-*: eec2 ssh 'loadtest-*' -c './start-loadtest.sh'
+# ... later, when done with the load tests:
+eec2 delete 'loadtest-*'
 ```

 Eec2 has a convenient list (`ls`) command, that, in its "long form", will show you the estimated